davidedm26/edinet_scraper/README.md

 End-to-end scraper to download public EDINET filings (PDFs and CSVs), persist file metadata to MongoDB, and organize outputs in a portable `data/` layout.

-This guide walks you through prerequisites, setup, running, retrying failed companies, and where to find results.
+This guide walks you through prerequisites, setup, running, and where to find results.

 ## Background
 EDINET is the Japanese Financial Services Agency’s electronic disclosure system where all publicly listed Japanese companies publish regulated filings and disclosures.
 Reliable access to, and processing of, this data is crucial for analytical, compliance, and research applications.